 - Q22.
-Please synthesise the findings of your national report by drawing conclusions from your responses: - a) What are the main trends with regard to the situation of international protection applicants in the context of labour market integration and what are the main debates regarding their labour market integration identified in your country (Section 1)?
+Please synthesise the findings of your national report by drawing conclusions from your responses: - a) What are the main trends with regard to the situation of international protection applicants in the context of labour market integration and what are the main debates regarding their labour market integration identified in your country (Section 1)? - No statistics on situation of international protection applicants in the context of labour market integration are available. - b) If at all and to what extent are international protection applicants specifically addressed in national integration policies with regard labour market integration (Section 2)?

-Please describe.

-b) If at all and to what extent are international protection applicants specifically addressed in national integration policies with regard labour market integration (Section 2)?
 What are the key characteristics of the national integration policies for promoting labour market participation for the applicants of international protection (Section 2) and how is the access to employment and self-employment for applicants of international protection regulated/supported (Section 3)